 It was then purchased entire in 1967 by the Kinney National Company, which then bought up Warner Bros.-Seven Arts, combining the properties and settling on the name Warner Communications, even though the comics themselves continued to be labeled "National Periodical Publications" (which was the subsidiary name) on the inside, and "DC Comics" on the covers.

-Warner Communications merged with Time Inc., in 1989, the combined company being called Time Warner.
-Further flow-chart shuffling occurred when Warner Brothers moved DC Comics in 1999 to become a subsidiary of DC Entertainment, Inc.
+Warner Communications merged with Time Inc., in March 1989, the combined company being called Time Warner.
+Further flow-chart shuffling occurred when Warner Brothers moved DC Comics in 1999 to become a subsidiary of DC Entertainment, Inc. The the whole kit-and-kaboodle of Warner Bros was absorbed into AT&T Warner Media when AT&T bought Time Warner for $85.4 billion on October 22, 2016.

 DC Comics, 1966